 Azaliea sighed with discontent, “Honestly how much more of an idiot could you be.
 We don’t have time to waste here.
 We must be going, immediately.”

-Ivan Submerge watched as Azaliea place the hood of her cloak back over her head.
-“As for you Mr Submerge I suggest you report back to the MLC.
+Ivan Submerge watched as Azaliea placed the hood of her cloak back over her head.
+“As for you Mr Submerge, I suggest you report back to the MLC.
 Tell them to drive their focus to the border of Aria and their imminent attack.
 I would also mention Sabra as well.”

 Azaliea stormed off, and Zeke followed hesitantly behind her.
 As she disappeared into the distance, Ivan heard Azaliea snarl.